-- Admins will be able to manage networks, devices and users, and also manage support cases, payments and upgrades.
+- Admins will be able to manage locations, devices and users, and also manage support cases, payments and upgrades.
 These folks will typically be the IT administrators in an organization.

-You can select who in your organization will be Creators and Admins by assigning the appropriate permissions and roles.
+You can select who in your organization will be Creators or Admins by assigning the appropriate permissions and roles.

 To invite users or configure SSO, you need the following permissions:

-- Account Owner or Network Administrator roles will give the permissions to invite and manage users in the platform.
+- Account Owner or Location Administrator roles will give the permissions to invite and manage users in the platform.

 - The Account Owner role will give the necessary permissions to configure SSO.

 - The Account Owner role is both a Creator and Admin.

 Invite or configure SSO

 There are two primary methods of inviting your coworkers to Appspace:

 - User invitation workflow.
 The first and easiest way of inviting users is through the user invitation workflow.
 To do so, you can simply use the Quick Action shortcut to Invite Users and enter the email addresses of your coworkers that you wish to invite.
 Read the how-to article for inviting users.